 - The Worldly Marketer Podcast From its website: "Every week, Kathrin Bussmann (@KathrinBussmann) talks to a different expert in the field of global marketing to learn more about the challenges and the rewards of reaching out to a multi-regional, multilingual and multi-cultural audience."

-- NEW Small Adventures in Language with Helen Zaltzman (@helenzaltzman): About every two weeks, Helen presents a podcast that covers a language related topic.
+- Small Adventures in Language with Helen Zaltzman (@helenzaltzman): About every two weeks, Helen presents a podcast that covers a language related topic.

 - Do you have other podcasts to share?
 Please click here to send me the links.

 - Open Culture This website lets you discover Massive Open Online Courses (MOOCs) from great universities.
 Most offer “certificates” or “statements of completion,” though typically not university credit.

 - Edukatico From the website: "Edukatico is an e-learning directory currently available in German.
 However, thousands of e-learning courses presented on our website are offered in English.